 Having an onboard generator makes it so incredibly simple to just push a button and it starts up and begins charging our battery and allowing us to run our AC, use the microwave, and most importantly run our espresso maker.

-One of the negative things I have heard over and over from other traveling families is the condition of the tires of travel trailers and fifth wheels right off the lot.
+One of the negative things I've heard over and over from other traveling families is the condition of the tires of travel trailers and fifth wheels right off the lot.
 Well, having an RV on a truck chassis, we have fantastic heavy-duty tires that have not made us feel nervous at all.

 No not at all!

 We are a family that likes to travel to a new place every week or two.
 For example, we have traveled from Grand Teton National Park for one week, to Yellowstone National park the next week, then to Glacier National Park for 2 more weeks.

 If you are a full time traveling family that wants to stay in one spot for a while, you may appreciate the space you have in a fifth wheel or larger class A motorhome.

 Or, if you want to purchased a used motorhome and fix it up, then check out these motorhome renovation ideas.

 I was told once that having a fifth wheel or travel trailer is perfect for families who like spending time inside and want space.
 While having our Class C RV is great for more frequent moving and flexibility of places to camp.
 I would have to agree with that.

 What other reasons or benefits do you see to purchasing a Class C family RV?
 I'd love to hear your thoughts below in the comments.